 Are you setting the right expectations for your content and programs?

-In terms of financial ROI, we were basically cruising along at nothing for a while, until suddenly it jumped to 80,000%.
+In terms of financial ROI, we were basically cruising along at nothing for a while, until suddenly jumping to 80,000%.

 Yesterday, I was chatting with a client about an upcoming campaign that’ll feature some Cromulent-produced content.
-This campaign will promote technical material to a very specific audience, and essentially aims both to educate prospects about the nature of some specific problems of traditional solutions and to explain how our client’s solution overcomes these issues.
+This campaign will promote technical material to a very specific audience.
+Essentially, it aims both to educate prospects about the nature of some specific problems of traditional solutions and to explain how our client’s solution overcomes these issues.

 Volume vs Impact (vs Expectations)

-During the conversation, I learned that this campaign will be our client’s first real foray into promoting technical marketing assets, and we got chatting about what to expect.
-In a nutshell:
+During the conversation, I learned that this campaign is our client’s first real foray into promoting technical marketing assets.
+We chatted about what to expect; in a nutshell:

 - This campaign is a low-volume/high-impact activity, which has important implications for how success should be measured

-- In particular, success will likely come in the form of accelerating particular deals, overcoming buying barriers, protecting margins, etc.—things that are tough to measure—rather than in terms of volumetric things that are easy to measure
+- In particular, success will likely come in the form of accelerating particular deals, overcoming buying barriers, protecting margins, etc.; these things are tough to measure, unlike volumetric counts that are relatively straightforward and automatic

 - Most people think about marketing in terms of high-volume/low-impact activities that provide plenty of numbers, conversion rates, and so on